cityshow/syvl/README.md

 *why is it giving me "event loop is closed"?*

 You have not entered a real token.
+Please enter your token in `config.py`